These NBA Teams Blew It at the Trade Deadline

 At the core of their trade deadline, the Washington Wizards didn't do anything terribly wrong.

 Owner Ted Leonsis initially said they wouldn't deal Bradley Beal, Otto Porter Jr. or John Wall.
 Washington didn't so much go back on his word as get force-fed a sobering reality.
-John Wall's latest setback, a ruptured left Achilles tendon, could cost him all of next season.
+Wall's latest setback, a ruptured left Achilles tendon, could cost him all of next season.

 The Wizards acted accordingly.
 First they flipped the two years and $55.7 million left on Porter's deal (2020-21 player option) for the expiring contracts of Jabari Parker (team option) and Bobby Portis (restricted).
 Then they sent a 2023 second-round pick and Markieff Morris, since released, to the Pelicans in exchange for Wesley Johnson.
 Swapping their expiring deals dragged the Wizards beneath the tax.

-That's good!
-And also bad!
+That's good.
+And also bad.

-Washington has now flitted away its next four second-round picks, through 2023, at a time when the entire franchise is on tilt.
+Washington has now flitted away its second-round picks, through 2023, at a time when the entire franchise is on tilt.
 This isn't just about next season.
 It's about the one after, and the one after that, and then the one after that.
-Wall's Achilles injury could be career-altering, and he's owed $170.9 million through 2022-23 (player option).
+Wall's injury could be career-altering, and he's owed $170.9 million through 2022-23 (player option).

 Even if he's peachy keen upon return, the Wizards were threading the needle of mediocrity before he went down.
 His return to form doesn't promise a contender or brighter future on its own.
 Washington has to deftly construct a roster around him first.

 This isn't to say the Wizards needed to burn it all down.
-Wall is immovable in his current state, and they would have never fetched adequate value for Beal.
+Wall's contract is immovable in his current state, and they would have never fetched adequate value for Beal.
 Plus, they control all their own first-round picks and have a relatively effortless path to staying under the tax next season.

 What they don't have is evidence they've truly changed their mode of thinking.
 They didn't reroute Trevor Ariza or Jeff Green at the deadline because they're hoping to re-sign them, according to NBC Sports' Ben Standig.
 Both are non-Bird free agents, and while Ariza's $15 million salary gives the Wizards a leg to stand on, they'll need to eat into one of their exceptions for the minimum-salaried Green.